NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Hence, EF bends towards the normal.

-At the second surface AC, the light enters from denser to rarer medium, so it bends away from the normal.
+At the second surface AC, the light enters from a denser to rarer medium, so it bends away from the normal.

 Hence, FS bends away from the normal.